Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Acknowledgments

 \subsubsection{Experiment 1}

-Experiment 1 tests the effects of curiosity.
-We trained robots with three levels of curiosity: no curiosity, sensory-motor curiosity, and all curiosity.
-In table \ref{table:hyperparameters}, we share the value of the $\eta$ hyperparameters for each of the four parts of the sensory observation which may be explored.
-These represent the relative importance of each part of the sensory observation in the robot's curiosities.
+In Experiment 1 we trained robots with three levels of curiosity: \textit{no curiosity}, \textit{sensory-motor curiosity}, and \textit{all curiosity}.
+Table \ref{table:hyperparameters} reports the values of the hyperparameter $\eta$ for each of the four components of the sensory observations subject to exploration.
+These parameters represent the relative contribution of each sensory component to the robot’s intrinsic curiosity.

-We measured the success-rates of these three types of robots in the six types of actions.
-The plots in figure \ref{fig:evaluation} show the rolling average of success-rates of the three types robots from the beginning of training to the end of training after 60000 epochs, with 99\% confidence intervals.
-Specifically, the plots show results of the robots regarding the goals with combinations of action, color, and shape which the robots were not shown in training, testing for the ability to generalize vocabulary and syntax to unlearned combinations.

-As we predicted in hypothesis $i$, robots with no curiosity performed the worst, with approximately 25\% success-rate; robots with curiosity for sensory-motor observations performed better, with approximately 75\% success-rate; and robots with curiosity for sensory-motor observations and the feedback voice are the best, with approximately 90\% success-rate.
-As we predicted in hypothesis $ii$, the robot's ability to perform simpler actions develop earliest, and the robot's ability to perform more complex actions develop later, having required the simpler actions as prerequisites.
-Merely watching the object appears to be the simplest, developing earliest, while pushing object the object to the left or right appear to be the most complex, developing later.